 You can also use tinted semi-permanent Color Reviving Gloss to brighten faded color and add shine, tone, and dimension between root touch-ups and total touch-ups.
 Gloss comes in a variety of complimentary shades and can make your “in-between” times absolutely gorgeous!

-Less Harsh Chemicals
+Less Harsh Chemical

-A healthy hair color product, like Madison Reed, makes all of the difference when frequently coloring.
+A healthier hair dye product, like Madison Reed, makes all of the difference when frequently coloring.
 Color that is free of ammonia, resorcinol, and PPD’s is much easier on your scalp and cuticle, and leaves your hair soft, shiny, and bouncy rather than stripped, dry, brittle and dull.
 It’s a matter of science.
 Our hair does not respond well to harsh chemicals.
 Avoid them completely if you are a regular colorer.